 - Model Release Simple – For photographing many people over a short space of time.
 This is perfect for street photography.

 - Model Release Full – For fashion or lifestyle photography, where the images would be used nationally or internationally.

 - Model Release Minors – Specifically for those under 18 years of age.
 A guardian or parent needs to be present because the contract can be finished.

 - Make sure your document is legible.

-Read our tips on stocks photography vs real photos or getting started in commercial photography for more interesting photography know-how.
+Read our tips on stocks photography vs. real photos or getting started in commercial photography for more interesting photography know-how.

-To make things even easier, we have a post on best model release apps to check out next!
+To make things even easier, we have a post on the best model release apps to check out next!

 For the best start to you portrait photography business, but sure to read Profit from Portraits!